fasiha/obsidian-ichi.moe-japanese/README.md

 2. Extract the files to `<vault>/.obsidian/plugins/obsidian-ichi.moe-japanese/`
 3. Reload Obsidian and enable the plugin in Settings

+### Additional Setup Required

+**Important**: For ruby tag functionality, you need to download the furigana dataset:

+1. Download `JmdictFurigana.json.zip` from the [JmdictFurigana releases](https://github.com/Doublevil/JmdictFurigana/releases)
+2. Place the zip file in your vault (e.g., at the root level: `/JmdictFurigana.json.zip`)
+3. Open Obsidian Settings → Community Plugins → Ichi.moe Japanese Analyzer
+4. Configure the file path to point to your zip file location
+5. Click "Reload" to load the furigana data

+Without this file, the plugin will still work but will use simple bracket notation instead of ruby tags.

 ## Requirements

 - Internet connection (to access https://ichi.moe API)